CRPS (or RSD) The ER, Hospitals, Needles and Surgery - Are There Precautions I Should Take?

 Surgery for CRPS patients, especially those of us with systemic CRPS, is a concerning proposition but not an impossible one.
 When faced with a problem where surgery is deemed medically necessary there are precautions you can and must take to lessen the chances of the surgical procedure affecting the CRPS.
 The possibility exists that the procedure could aggravate it, irritate it in some way and causing it to increase in severity, intensity, and possibly even spread beyond its' current location.

-1) Be prepared with information - In your pre-surgery discussion with your anesthesiologist be sure to bring either some of our CRPS brochures or some printed information regarding CRPS.
+1) Be prepared with information - In your pre-surgery discussion with your anesthesiologist be sure to bring either some of our CRPS brochures, one of the CRPS Information PDF's now available from us, or some printed information regarding CRPS.
 This can be from the American RSDHope website or the RSDSA'S, so that everyone who comes into contact with you will be sure to know about your disease and take extra precautions.
-Don't assume that he/she will be familiar with the disease (although he absolutely should and probably will be.
+Don't assume that he/she will be familiar with the disease, although he absolutely should and probably will be.

 2) Bring an extra set of eyes and ears - Bring someone with you to this appointment and be sure it is the same person who will be with you the morning of the surgery so that they know to follow through on all of your instructions, have them write down everything or keep your list with them.
 Make a folder up for them prior to going in and go over it with them.
 They can even attach it somewhere on the gurney or hospital bed.

-3) Communicate with the staff about your needs - Make sure the Anesthesiologist has the pre-admit nurse and the post-surgical nurse write on all paperwork and charts, the following information; (his needs to include the chart for the Operating Room);
+3) Communicate with the staff about your needs - Make sure the Anesthesiologist has the pre-admit nurse and the post-surgical nurse write on all paperwork and charts, the following information; (they need to include the chart for the Operating Room);

 b) If you cannot have a blanket/sheet on certain parts of your body, due to allodynia.

-c) If you get cold (the units are usually cold and the OR's are always freezing), let them know, they have warming blankets.
+c) If you get cold (the pre-op and recovery units are usually cold and the OR's are always freezing), let them know because they have warming blankets.

 4) Let them know if you are experiencing pain or nausea.